bradmcnaughton/mule-flow-analyzer/README.md

 ```

 Refer to the [Overriding Configuration](#overriding-configuration) section for how to specify the server address and port in the configuration file under analyzer_properties -> plantuml.

+Alternatively, use the `-s` argument to specify the server address and port when running the analyzer.

 ## Overriding Configuration